jadijadi/lpic1book/content/1044_manage_disk_quotas.md

 ### quota reports

-If you need to check the quota of only one user use the `quota` command.
+If you need to check the quota of only one user, use the `quota` command.

 ```text
 # quota  jadi